Voljega/amiga4recalbox/README.md

 - Then connect in SSH (through Putty or your prefered tool) and go to the folder `cd /recalbox/share/installAmiga`
 - Launch the script with `./installAmiga.sh`, press Enter when needed and choose your Pi version when prompted
 - Any modification to recalbox files or folders is backed-up so you can retrieve that if something goes wrong
+- After installation and reboot are completed, you can delete the installAmiga folder

 - To play, you'll then to need search the net for BIOS files for Amiga (also known as kickstarts) and copy them to the `/recalbox/share/bios` folder after renaming them.
 You may only need some of them if you don't want to use all systems